How to Access the USI Registry System

 VET Admission Bodies (VAB) and VET Related Bodies (VRB)

-VAB and VET organisations are required to provide additional information as part of their application.
+VAB and VRB organisations are required to provide additional information as part of their application.
 To gain access to the USI Registry System, organisations need to provide the following additional information: